 If you love to march in time with your pals or simply can’t get enough of shiny armour and muscular companions then, you’ve landed slap bang in the middle of Roman times.
-Get your kicks in Centurion Free Spins slot, a box fresh addition from Inspired Gaming following on from their original Centurion slot and Centurion Megaways, both available at Wombat Casino.
+Get your kicks in Centurion Free Spins slot.
+Another game in Inspired Gaming’s Centurion series, along with their original Centurion slot and Centurion Megaways, both available at Wombat Casino.

 Inspired are the people behind games like the Santa King Megaways slot, Tin Can Cash and lots more, all available at Wombat Casino.
 They are big in land-based casinos too.

 Look and Feel